ArcaneEngineer/ECS-tutorials/part1.md

 This use of [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) offers a highly configurable system, in a way that deriving base classes via OOP inheritance **cannot** easily offer (particularly without multiple inheritance).

-# Tiny Tanks: Trivial Example
+# Tiny Tanks: A Trivial Example

 If we imagine a simple tanks game, where tanks can lose bits and pieces and thereby fail to drive and shoot, we see how this could have been done with arrays, functions, and _no OOP_.
 We'll later evolve this contrived example into something more playable.